Documentation Index

 - Action - Pydantic model with

-visualizeproperty for display - Observation - Pydantic model with
+- Observation - Pydantic model with

-to_llm_contentproperty for LLM - ToolExecutor - Stateless executor with
+- ToolExecutor - Stateless executor with

-__call__(action) β observation - ToolDefinition - Direct instantiation with executor instance
+- ToolDefinition - Direct instantiation with executor instance

-For tools requiring runtime configuration or persistent state (e.g.,execute_bash, file_editor, glob):
+For tools requiring runtime configuration or persistent state (e.g., execute_bash, file_editor, glob):

 Components: